Truss faces clamor to quit amid UK government chaos | Politics

 "At the moment, I think that's the case,'' she said.

 With opinion polls giving the Labour Party a large and growing lead, many Conservatives now believe their only hope of avoiding electoral oblivion is to replace Truss.
-But they are divided about how to get rid of her and as yet there is no front-runner to succeed her.
+But they are divided about how to get rid of her, and over who should replace her.

+The party is keen to avoid another divisive leadership contest like the race a few months ago that saw Truss defeat ex-Treasury chief Rishi Sunak.
+Among potential replacements — if only Conservative lawmakers can agree — are Sunak, House of Commons leader Penny Mordaunt and newly appointed Treasury chief Jeremy Hunt.

 In a major blow, Home Secretary Suella Braverman resigned Wednesday after breaching rules by sending an official document from her personal email account.
 She used her resignation letter to lambaste Truss, saying she had "concerns about the direction of this government."
 "The business of government relies upon people accepting responsibility for their mistakes," she said in a thinly veiled dig at Truss.

-Braverman was replaced as home secretary, the minister responsible for immigration and law and order, by former Cabinet minister Grant Shapps.
-He's a high-profile supporter of Rishi Sunak, the former Treasury chief defeated by Truss in the final round of the Conservative leadership race.
+Braverman was replaced as home secretary, the minister responsible for immigration and law and order, by former Cabinet minister Grant Shapps, a high-profile supporter of her defeated rival Sunak.

 Truss faced more turmoil in Parliament Wednesday evening on a vote over fracking for shale gas — a practice that Truss wants to resume despite opposition from many Conservatives.